AUTHENTICATION GUIDE

 The Art of "Perfect Imperfection": Distressing and Soles

 This is probably the hardest thing for counterfeiters to get right.
-Golden Goose is famous for its hand-done distressing.
 Each scuff and mark is intentionally placed by an artisan to create a unique, lived-in look.

 • Hand-done by skilled artisans